18F/methods/_pages/make/design-pattern-library.md

 ## What it is

-A collection of UI elements used frequently across a design system, consisting of the base patterns and helpful information about how to use them.
+A collection of user interface elements (for example colors, icons, and buttons) used frequently across a design system, consisting of the base patterns and helpful information about how to use them.

 ## Reasons to use it

-To aid in designing a solution that uses UI elements consistently.
-Maintaining a set of approved, reusable patterns makes it easier to produce new features or make updates to the current solution.
+To aid in designing a solution that uses user interface elements consistently.
+Maintaining a set of approved, reusable patterns makes it easier to produce new features or make updates to existing products or services.

 ## Time required